orlandott/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

 >> Tuples are immutable, lists are not.
 They are similar in that you can use indices[x] or slices[x:y]to call different objects inside.
+Lists are enclosed by [] and tuples by ().
 They also differ in that tuple assignment allows for changing tuple variables without the need of an intermediary variable (a,b = b,a).
-Tuples can also be used so a function returns more than one value(divmod function).
-Tuples combine different variables into one variable.
+Tuples can also be used so a function returns more than one value(e.g. divmod function).
 Tuples will work as keys in a dictionary but lists will not.
-The short answer for this is that since lists are mutable then they don't have a hash function which means they cannot work as keys in a dictionary.
+The short answer for this is that since lists are mutable they don't have a hash function which means they cannot be searched through as efficiently.
 Keys in a dictionary must be hashable(and thus immutable) so they are accessed more quickly.

 ---